marklosh/Bikeshare_Project/README.md

     -Birth Year

 <h1 align="center"> STATISTICS COMPUTED </h1>
-In this project, the code is written to provide the following information:
+In this project, the code is written to provide the following information:<br>

-  1.Popular times of travel (i.e., occurs most often in the start time)
+  1.Popular times of travel (i.e., occurs most often in the start time)<br>
-    -most common month
+    -most common month<br>
-    -most common day of week
+    -most common day of week<br>
-    -most common hour of day
+    -most common hour of day<br>
   2.Popular stations and trip
-    most common start station
+    most common start station<br>
-    most common end station
+    most common end station<br>
-    most common trip from start to end (i.e., most frequent combination of start station and end station) 3.Trip duration
+    most common trip from start to end (i.e., most frequent combination of start station and end station)<br>
+  3.Trip duration<br>
-    -total travel time
+    -total travel time<br>
-    -average travel time
+    -average travel time<br>
-  4.User info
+  4.User info<br>
-    -counts of each user type
+    -counts of each user type<br>
-    -counts of each gender (only available for NYC and Chicago) -earliest, most recent, most common year of birth (only available for NYC and Chicago)
+    -counts of each gender (only available for NYC and Chicago)<br>
+    -earliest, most recent, most common year of birth (only available for NYC and Chicago)<br>